The New Happiness: Why We Get Happiness Wrong & How to Change It

 1) what the body feels at the physical level

-2) mental judgement upon what the body’s feeling.
+2) mental judgment upon what the body’s feeling.

-In every moment our bodies are coming in contact with a whole bunch of inputs: sights, smells, sounds, tastes, touches, and thoughts.
-Every one of these inputs triggers sensations on the body.
-These sensations influence our emotions, because they’re literally what we’re feeling.
+In every moment our bodies are coming in contact with a whole bunch of inputs including sights, smells, sounds, tastes, touches, and thoughts.
+Each one of these inputs triggers sensations on the body and these sensations influence our emotions because they’re literally what we’re feeling.

 Experiencing the Truth

 To help us understand the concept directly, let’s walk through a quick exercise.
-First, take a deep breath and feel into your chest.
+Take a deep breath and place your attention in your chest.
 Can you feel your heart beating?
-Now try feeling your hands — can you feel tingling sensations in your fingers?
+Now try feeling your hands—can you feel tingling sensations in your fingers?
 Now move your attention to the lower body.
 Can you feel sensations tingling in the tips of your toes?
 These sensations are what your body is feeling.

 But physical sensations alone don’t determine our emotions.
 How you are feeling is determined at the mental level.
 In short, we are constantly judging the way our bodies feel.